You are here : Home > Research entities > DMTS > Molecular engineering for Heal ... > Laboratory of Cellular Immunology and Biotechnology

 bernard.maillere@cea.fr

-The immune system is made of complex networks of interactions between secreted proteins or proteins expressed on the cell surface.
-These proteins are encoded by germline genes or result, for immunoglobulins and T cell receptors, from random recombinations of several genes that create a repertoire of varied molecules capable of selective interactions.
-This repertoire is composed in humans of several hundred million different clones that are partly selected to interact preferentially with molecules that are foreign to us (the non-self) and to avoid reactions with our own molecules (the self).
-However, this selection is very imperfect because of the complexity of the molecular representation of the self.
-The mechanisms we study are mostly a consequence of the composition of immune repertoires and the directed evolutionary systems we use are largely inspired by the immune system.
+The immune system consists of complex networks of interactions between secreted proteins and proteins expressed on the cell surface.
+These proteins are encoded by germline genes or result, in the case of immunoglobulins and T-cell receptors, from random recombinations of multiple genes that generate a repertoire of diverse molecules capable of selective interactions.
+In humans, this repertoire comprises several hundred million different clones, which are partly selected to preferentially interact with foreign molecules (non-self) while avoiding reactions with our own molecules (self).
+However, this selection process is highly imperfect due to the complexity of the molecular representation of self.
+The mechanisms we study are largely a consequence of the composition of immune repertoires, and the directed evolution systems we use are essentially inspired by the immune system.

 Team leader